RasppleII/a2server/docs/ivanx/a2server_commands.md

 Otherwise, log in on your local console or virtual machine window, or via SSH on another computer.
-On Mac OS X, or Windows with [Bonjour Print Services][1] installed, you can use \"raspberrypi.local\" for your SSH address, or
-\"a2server.local\" if not on a Pi.
-If that doesn\'t work, try updating A2SERVER by typing `a2server-setup`.
+On Mac OS X, or Windows with [Bonjour Print Services][1] installed, you can use "raspberrypi.local" for your SSH address, or "a2server.local" if not on a Pi.
+If that doesn't work, try updating A2SERVER by typing `a2server-setup`.

-If it still doesn\'t work, or you don\'t want to install Bonjour Print services for Windows, you will need to use A2SERVER\'s IP address instead, which you can see by typing `showip`.
+If it still doesn't work, or you don't want to install Bonjour Print services for Windows, you will need to use A2SERVER's IP address instead, which you can see by typing `showip`.
 You can create a DHCP reservation in your router to give A2SERVER the same IP address every time.
-To do this, you\'ll need the MAC (Ethernet) address of the machine (or virtual machine) running A2SERVER, which you can see by typing `showmac`.
+To do this, you'll need the MAC (Ethernet) address of the machine (or virtual machine) running A2SERVER, which you can see by typing `showmac`.
 If you are using the premade virtual machine, the MAC is 08:00:03:F2:FF:59 .

-The default username is either \"pi\" for Raspberry Pi, and otherwise
-\"user1\".
-The password is \"apple2\".
-(The password is \"raspberry\" for an standard installation of Raspbian; you can use the [installer script](a2server_installer.md) to install A2SERVER.)
+The default username is either "pi" for Raspberry Pi, and otherwise "user1".
+The password is "apple2".
+(The password is "raspberry" for an standard installation of Raspbian; you can use the [installer script](a2server_installer.md) to install A2SERVER.)